 It’s probably no surprise to you that many people find the acidic zing of vinegar quite divisive.
 They either love it or loathe it.
 Of the four factors, vinegar drew the most attention from readers.
 So much so that their comments were often quite acidic themselves!

-Only five authors include vinegar in their deviled eggs.
+No, definitely not.
+In fact, of the 19 recipes I reviewed, only five authors include vinegar in their deviled eggs.
 Another four include either lemon juice or dill pickle juice, which are acidic, but not as dramatically as vinegar.
+The majority of recipes are for deviled eggs without vinegar, or any added acidity.

 There’s a reason vinegar is not a common inclusion.
 It’s because the two most common ingredients in deviled eggs (apart from eggs!) are made with vinegar – mayonnaise, and mustard.
 So unless you really love vinegar, you don’t want to be adding much, if any, because the base ingredients are already fairly acidic.